Only University of Hartford students, faculty and staff may check out laptop computers.

 Borrowers must sign an agreement form, accepting responsibility for loss or damage to the laptop computer.
 Users are responsible for the laptop and all of its components and accessories while on loan, and should NEVER leave the laptop unattended or lend it to other people.

-All charges levied against student, faculty and staff accounts will be processed through the Bursar's Office and will be subject to standard University collection procedures.
+Unpaid charges levied against student, faculty and staff accounts may be processed through the Bursar's Office and will be subject to standard University collection procedures.

-Overdue fines for laptop computers are $5 per hour or any portion thereof.
+Overdue fines for laptop computers are $2 per day.

 Laptops will be turned on before they are circulated to the borrower.
 When returned, laptops must still be on to prove their working condition and functional state.

-All personal data should be saved to either floppy disks or recordable compact discs (CD-R or CD-RW).
+All personal data should be saved to personal storage (e.g. USB drive, Cloud storage).
 Data saved to the computer's hard drive will be automatically erased when the computer is returned or rebooted.

 Current University policies as they relate to inappropriate use and abuse of computer technology, including all policies under the University Judicial Code, apply.
 Code is subject to change and revision.